-We have already discussed our rights under Article 8 of the ECHR.
+We have already discussed our position under Article 8 of the European Convention on Human Rights.

 Of course, we can all make claims under the Act, but this is a piecemeal and fractured approach.
 Governments are unlikely to take much notice if all they have to do is to ‘bat off’ individual claims, with pay-outs of a few thousand pounds.